Rick Ennis plays euphonium, Bill Buttermore plays tuba.

 “The residents talked about you guys for days, and keep asking when you will be "back!
 Magenta, Jefferson.

 Saturday, May 18, 2019; 9 to 10 AM, Ames Farmer's Market, Main Street, east end.

 Saturday, August 24, 2019; 9 to 10 AM, Ames Farmer's Market, Main Street, east end.

 Two of the (90-100) crazy players at the Ames and Des Moines,Tuba Christmas Events, December 2019.
 Dates TBD.

 Click on the red circled white arrow below to hear us play a classical tune: Rondeau.

-Then, click on the "Secondchairbrass" web link on the photo, below, to jump to SoundCloud, and listen to more music samples, including Old Comrades March, Golden Days polka, or Jazzy Closer Walk
+Then, click on the "Secondchairbrass" web link on the photo, below, to jump to SoundCloud, and listen to more (albeit poor quality) music samples, including Old Comrades March, Golden Days polka, or Jazzy Closer Walk

 Check out this short video